ekamperi/ekamperi.github.io/_posts/2019-10-29-riemann-curvature-tensor.md

 title:  "How to derive the Riemann curvature tensor"
 date:   2019-10-29
 categories: [mathematics]
-tags: ['general relativity', 'mathematics', 'tensors']
+tags: ['general relativity', 'mathematics', 'physics', 'tensors']
 ---

 So, I've decided to bite the bullet and study *general relativity*.
 I've been postponing it for quite a while, but the idea of my life ending without having studied one of the most profound and fundamental theories of physics was as much disturbing as motivating.
 I will be posting random stuff as I go and maybe I'll come back later to edit them, as my understanding of the theory -hopefully- deepens.